andre-moore/data_science_intensive/README.md

 2. Working with XML (See sliderule_dsi_xml_exercise.ipynb)

-Using data in 'data/mondial_database.xml', the examples above, and refering to https://docs.python.org/2.7/library/xml.etree.elementtree.html, find
+Using data in 'data/mondial_database.xml' and refering to https://docs.python.org/2.7/library/xml.etree.elementtree.html, solve the following;

     a) 10 countries with the lowest infant mortality rates
     b) 10 cities with the largest population